 For your dApp to work, you will need to connect the blockchain you already have with front-end development.
 To do that, the Web 3.0 developer will need to use SDKs or libraries, such as ether.js or web3.js.
 They would help you implement the Ethereum API and conduct transactions.

-Stan Trenev, CEO of Coinbet and a blockchain professional, with experience in Web 3.0, NFTs, and DAOs, says: “From a purely technological perspective, one of the most important skills is writing efficient and bug-free code, especially when developing smart contracts.
+Stan Trenev, founder and CEO of 0xFusion and a blockchain professional, with experience in Web 3.0, NFTs, and DAOs, says: “From a purely technological perspective, one of the most important skills is writing efficient and bug-free code, especially when developing smart contracts.
 As every transaction costs money for users (spent in gas fees), as developers we should aim to write our code in the most efficient way possible.”

 #2 Focus on security

 Next, experts share that the perspective of security when working as a Web 3.0 developer is very important.
 “Web 3.0 applications tend to deal with user funds more often than not and the contracts are accessible to anybody over the Internet”, explains Mihnea Dobrescu-Balaur, CTO at StakeBorg, a Romania-based blockchain educational hub.

 “As smart contracts tend to hold millions in value, it is essential that they are very well tested and verified, otherwise we risk losing our user’s money irreversibly,” adds Stan Trenev.